RakeFoxx/Random-Programs/README.md

 Random-Programs
 ===============

-Just an online storage for some of my programs.
-I'm a high schooler, by the way.
+I am a high school code lover.
+I just needed an online storage for some of my programs.